North Berwick's Golfing Pioneers. |

 1904 he finished fourth in a National Tournament for Professionals held as a side event after the more important Canadian Amateur Championship

 was complete.
 In 1906, Pete moved to Westmount Golf Club in Montreal (now the site of Surrey Gardens) and that year he finished ninth in the

 In 1911, they travelled to America where Pete was appointed to the nine-hole course at Fort Mitchell Country Club, Covington, Kentucky.
 The

-causing the City Council to consider offering the concession to the highest bidder.
+Council to consider offering the concession to the highest bidder.

-He lived with his wife Mary in the Boone Township, Lebanon County, Indiana.
+his wife Mary in the Boone Township, Lebanon County, Indiana.

 Maintenance work being carried out to a traditional revetted bunker face,

 at the 176 yard, par 3, 10th hole on the West Links, North Berwick.

 JACK HOBENS Factfile

 If you can add to the details above or have information on